-Feature Exhibition Hidden Treasures from a Merchant's Storehouse: The Hiromi collection, a OActivities held to enhance understanding of exhibition contents and exhibits
+OActivities held to enhance understanding of exhibition contents and exhibits

 The museum holds various lectures and seminars including the Saturday Lectures and Commemorative Lectures.
-It also operates the "Museum Cart' hands-on experience booths (staffed by "Kyo-Haku Navigator" volunteers), and implements various types of workshops, as well as distributing museum guide brochures, explanatory sheets, and the "Museum Dictionary," etc side the museum.
-OThe museum works closely with educational institutions, organizing collaborative events.
+It also operates the "Museum Cart" hands-on experience booths (staffed by "Kyo-Haku Navigator" volunteers), and implements various types of workshops, as well as distributing museum guide brochures, explanatory sheets, and the "Museum Dictionary," etc.

-OActivities held to stimulate interest in cultural properties
+Activities held to stimulate interest in cultural properties